FSD2822 EVA Survey on Finnish Values and Attitudes 2013

 - Finnish Business and Policy Forum (EVA)

-European Union, European economic and monetary union, businesses, economic competition, economic growth, economic policy, environment, government policy, labour and employment, market economy, occupational life, public services, social and welfare policy, social change, social inequality, social justice, social reform, taxation, values
+European Union, European economic and monetary union, businesses, economic competition, economic growth, economic policy, environment, government policy, labour and employment, market economy, occupational life, public services, social change, social inequality, social justice, social reform, taxation, values, welfare policy

 The main themes of the survey were the competitiveness of Finnish enterprises, the state of the political system and how to achieve economic growth in Finland.

 First, the respondents were asked to what extent they agreed with a number of statements relating to, for instance, political parties and the political system, science and technology, gender equality, environment, free competition, public services, Finnish business life and enterprises, measures to lessen the impact of the aging population, globalisation, Finland's NATO membership, market forces, national debt, immigrants, taxation, and the circumstances of employees, etc.